 A fully decorated Christmas tree is a sight to behold — a tree topper perched up high, branches dressed in ornaments, and festive lights.
 Collars are great alternatives to traditional tree skirts and can be the perfect finishing touch to your tree.
 In this article, we will explore some of the best Christmas tree collars that will make your tree stand out this holiday season.

 Introduction to Christmas Tree Collars

 What Is a Christmas Tree Collar?

-Tree collars are conical cylinders that latch around the base of your tree.
-These offer more coverage than tree skirts, and are commonly made of metal, wood, or natural fibers.
+Tree collars are decorative coverings that go around the base of the tree, providing a refined and finished look to your display.
+These offer more coverage than tree skirts and are commonly made of metal, wood, or natural fibers.